pranai2279/JavaHelloWorld/README.md

-This is for Jenkins implementation - DevOps.
+This is for Jenkins implementation - EJ Team